Testing over a continuum of null hypotheses with False Discovery Rate control: Setting

-\begin{example}[Testing the signal in a Gaussian white noise model] Let us consider the Gaussian white noise model $dZ_t = f(t)dt + \sigma dB_t$, $t\in [0,1]$, where $B$ is a Wiener process on $[0,1]$ and $f\in C([0,1])$ is a continuous signal function.
+\begin{example}[(Testing the signal in a Gaussian white noise model)] Let us consider the Gaussian white noise model $dZ_t = f(t)\,\mathrm{d}t + \sigma\,\mathrm{d}B_t$, $t\in[0,1]$, where $B$ is a Wiener process on $[0,1]$ and $f\in C([0,1])$ is a continuous signal function.
 For simplicity, the standard deviation $\sigma$ is assumed to be equal to $1$.
-Equivalently, we assume that we can observe the stochastic integral of $Z_t$ against any test function in $L^2([0,1])$, that is, that we observe the Gaussian process $(X_g)_{g\in L^2([0,1])}$ defined by Formally, the observation space is the whole space $\cX=\R^{L^2([0,1])}$, endowed with the product $\sigma$-field.
-However, in the sequel, we will use the observation of the process $X$ only against a ``small" subspace of functions of $L^2([0,1])$.
+Equivalently, we assume that we can observe the stochastic integral of $Z_t$ against any test function in $L^2([0,1])$, that is, that we observe the Gaussian process $(X_g)_{g\in L^2([0,1])}$ defined by

+Formally, the observation space is the whole space $\cX=\R^{L^2([0,1])}$, endowed with the product $\sigma$-field.
+However, in the sequel, we will use the observation of the process $X$ only against a ``small'' subspace of functions of $L^2([0,1])$.